Patrick-Dolan/audiophile-ecommerce-website/README.md

 - [Example resource 2](https://www.example.com) - This is an amazing article that helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.** -->

+## Known bugs

+- When a modal is open, you can still use the `tab` key to focus on elements in the background.

 ## Author